 But maybe the most disappointing revisions made by the filmmakers relate to the themes of V for Vendetta.
 This is an area where the big screen adaptation is far less nuanced and much more binary than its pen-and-ink counterpart, to its detriment.
 As Moore himself has pointed out, the movie completely omits the comics’ balanced central theme of anarchy versus fascism, replacing it with a one-sided, simplistic commentary about liberalism versus neo-conservatism.

-In Moore’s story, whilst anarchy is clearly shown to be the superior philosophy, the benefits of a fascist state – particularly in a dystopian world in desperate need of order – are explored, and the merits of V’s agenda called into question, right up until the book’s haunting, ambiguous ending.
+In Moore’s story, while anarchy is clearly shown to be the superior philosophy, the benefits of a fascist state – particularly in a dystopian world in desperate need of order – are explored, and the merits of V’s agenda called into question, right up until the book’s haunting, ambiguous finale.

 In addition to trimming a lot of elements out of V for Vendetta, McTeigue and the Wachowskis also added more than few things in, too.
 The most prominent of these is an unnecessary romance between V and Evey, and some equally clumsy (not to mention on the nose) allusions to The Count of Monte Cristo, neither of which really work – so the less said about both, the better!